rdevaul/solhack/README.md

 	../target/debug/spl-token-upgrade exchange 5bPiJLZ9sy4x7hEd5VsarMhCZzcnC1k4xY7CieGBr1Xx nicyFsRJAWS42LpiaYGNv9rbSGi38UcZoXEA6YGAnwf

+Womp womp.
 The result is an error, but becuse there is a mismatch in the decimals of the old (wormhole) vs new (Solana native) token:

 	original_mint: 5bPiJLZ9sy4x7hEd5VsarMhCZzcnC1k4xY7CieGBr1Xx
 	new_mint: nicyFsRJAWS42LpiaYGNv9rbSGi38UcZoXEA6YGAnwf